thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 ## StarJacking ![Stars](../media/starjacking/stars.png)
 StarJacking refers to the trust that VCS stars provide to a module.

-Reusing the popularity of another project, unrelated to the module, and exploiting the non-verification of the link (metadatas) in order make a module falsely popular.
+By reusing the popularity of another project, unrelated to the module, and exploiting the non-verification of the link (metadata), an attacker can make a module appear much more popular than it actually is.

 Other ecosystems like PyPI and NPM are also impacted by this problem.